huang-pan/treetracker-prefect/README.md

 https://github.com/Greenstand/treetracker-airflow-dags/blob/main/map/assign-new-trees-to-clusters.py
 https://dev-k8s.treetracker.org/airflow/tree?dag_id=assign_tree_to_cluster

-to Prefect as a means to evaulate Prefect as an orchestration tool.
+to Prefect as a means of evaluating Prefect as an orchestration tool.

 To get Prefect up and running: